brianwoo/socat_gost_tutorial/README_generate_ssl_certs.md

 # Generate Private RootCA, Server & Client SSL Certs
 - NOTE: ed25519 will not work with browser TLS handshake.
-This is for a machine-to-machine communication.
+This guide is for a machine-to-machine communication.
 - NOTE: for browser TLS handshake, use rsa:2048 or rsa:4096

 ## Generate a Root CA